Thai Food And Olive Oil Myths

-From mystical abilities to altered food flavours, and atomic-bomb qualities when heated, as a chef I have heard it all, when it comes to myths surrounding Thai food being paired with olive oil.
+From mystical abilities to altered food flavours when heated, as a chef I have heard it all when it comes to Thai food and olive oil myths.
 What if, I told you, olive oil is actually one of my secret weapons when it comes to cooking Thai?
 Would you still think the same?
-It also amazes me that one of the most famous global food trends today, just so happens to be, cooking with olive oil, and yet it has been slow to catch on in Thailand – and we are the food-trend champions!
+It also amazes me that one of the most famous global food trends today just so happens to be cooking with olive oil and yet it has been slow to catch on in Thailand – and we are the food-trend champions!

 In fact, when I talk about olive oil to other Thai people, I am usually met with shock, horror or both.
 Personally, I have used olive oil for traditional Thai cooking for the past seven years, and I know that it not only tastes delicious, but is versatile and healthy too.
 So let’s discuss the main misconceptions surrounding one of my favourite food duos.

 Myth One – Olive oil changes the flavour of Thai food

 Olive oil has been used in Europe since around 8BC.
 By 2016, the world consumed 2,904 tons of the glorious golden liquid.
 In my opinion so many millennia of olive oil love, can’t be wrong!
 Olive oil itself is famously used by people all around the world for frying, sauteing, deep frying and even to make your favourite dessert.
 It is this versatility that makes olive oil so good for all your favourite Thai cooking.

 Believe me, I have put olive oil to the test with my Thai repertoire!
 From Massaman to Kai Jiao, and from Muu Ping to Krapow, I use olive oil and it doesn’t change the taste of my Thai food – in fact, it enhances the flavours food.

 Myth Two – Olive oil cannot be heated to high levels